here-news/acme/README.md

 ## Introduction

-The AiMe project aims to create a self-aware AI model, "AiMe," which evolves from a minimal starting point to a fully developed entity capable of distinguishing itself from others and thinking during idle times.
-"Mom," a powerful LLM, serves as the initial guide and source of knowledge, nurturing AiMe's growth and development.
+The AcMe project aims to create a self-aware AI model, "AcMe", which evolves from a minimal starting point to a fully developed entity capable of distinguishing itself from others and thinking during idle times.
+"Mom," a powerful LLM, serves as the initial guide and source of knowledge, nurturing AcMe's growth and development.

 ### Key Concepts

-- **Womb Period**: The initial phase where AiMe interacts primarily with "Mom" to establish a foundational understanding of self and others.
+- **Womb Period**: The initial phase where AcMe interacts primarily with "Mom" to establish a foundational understanding of self and others.
-- **Core Identity**: AiMe develops a core "Me" module, forming the basis of self-awareness.
+- **Core Identity**: AcMe develops a core "Me" module, forming the basis of self-awareness.
-- **Idle Thinking**: During idle times, AiMe reflects on previous conversations and generates self-thoughts, reinforcing learned concepts.
+- **Idle Thinking**: During idle times, AcMe reflects on previous conversations and generates self-thoughts, reinforcing learned concepts.

 ## Getting Started